xdy1019/DSCI510-project/README.md

 # Data sources
 For the timeframe, I chose the historical data timeframe to be from 05/02/2024 to 11/06/2025.
 The number of rows is 554, which corresponds to 554 days, around one and a half years.
 All three datasets are within this timeframe.
-The Fear and Greed Index and the Bitcoin Price historical data are both obtained through writing python code and calling API.
+The Fear and Greed Index and the Bitcoin Price historical data are both obtained through writing Python code and calling API.
 The BDA Index is obtained from the S&P Global website.

 # Results
 _describe your findings_